 If deactivating all of the plugins fixed the error, then you know it is one of the plugins that is causing the error.
 Just go through and reactivate one plugin at a time unless you see the one that caused the issue.
 Get relieved of that plugin, and report the error to the plugin author.

 If the plugin option didn’t fix the internal server error, then it gives the benefit re-uploading the wp-admin and wp-includes folder from a fresh WordPress install.
-This will NOT delete any of your information, but it may easily fix the problem in case any file was corrupted.
+This will not delete any of your information.
+But may easily fix the problem in case any file was corrupted.
 See the step to proceed-

 If nothing works for you then get in touch with your hosting provider.
 By seeing the server logs, they should be able to get to the bottom of things.
 Have a look at our guide on How to choose best WordPress Hosting.

-These are all the available solutions that may fix the internal server error problem in WordPress.
-So, from this article, you will get a clear opinion from where literally the problem arises when you encounter 500 Internal Server Error.
-Hope this article saves your time from investigating and fixing the error.
+We have discussed all the available solutions that fix the internal server error problem in WordPress.
+So, from this article, you will get a clear opinion from where literally the problem arises and you encounter 500 Internal Server Error.

 If your problem is still not solved, contact our WordPress Support Team.
 Dial Toll-Free: +1 888 614 0555 to talk one of our executives.